Connect

 • Educational facilities from K-9 to high school

 Bowness made its debut in 1963 when it became part of Calgary.
 Prior to that, Bowness had been a small town of its own.
 The community still exudes a small-town vibe and friendly atmosphere while it experiences continued growth with new residents and businesses.
-Its convenient location along Highway 1 provides quick access for commuters to travel to neighbouring locales, such as Canmore and Banff, both a 40-minute drive from the community.
+Its convenient location along Highway 1 provides quick access for commuters to travel to neighbouring locales, such as Canmore and Banff.

 Day or night, residents aren't limited when it comes to things to do and places to go in Bowness.
 No matter the time of year, something of interest is always available for everyone.
 During the winter, WinSport is everyone's go-to spot for snow-day fun.
 This former Olympic park boasts ski hills, ice ranks, and more.
 Over in Bowness Park, the famous skating trail provides several kilometres of ice skating.
 Warmer weather sets the scene for boating, picnics, and fun afternoons at the playground.